 - 3 The tool then advances to the stopping point 2 at the feed rate for milling.
 The end point lies outside the surface.
-The control calculates the end point from the programmed starting point, the programmed length, the programmed safety clearance to the side and the tool radius. - 4 The TNC positions the tool in the spindle axis to the setup clearance over the current infeed depth, and then moves at the pre-positioning feed rate directly back to the starting point in the next line.
+The control calculates the end point from the programmed starting point, the programmed length, the programmed safety clearance to the side and the tool radius. - 4 The TNC positions the tool in the spindle axis to the set-up clearance over the current infeed depth, and then moves at the pre-positioning feed rate directly back to the starting point in the next line.
 The TNC calculates the offset from the programmed width, the tool radius and the maximum path overlap factor. - 5 The tool then returns to the current infeed depth and moves in the direction of the next end point 2. - 6 The milling process is repeated until the programmed surface has been completed.
 At the end of the last pass, the tool plunges to the next machining depth. - 7 In order to avoid non-productive motions, the surface is then machined in reverse direction. - 8 The process is repeated until all infeeds have been machined.
-In the last infeed, simply the finishing allowance entered is milled at the finishing feed rate. - 9 At the end of the cycle, the TNC retracts the tool at FMAX to the 2nd setup clearance.
+In the last infeed, simply the finishing allowance entered is milled at the finishing feed rate. - 9 At the end of the cycle, the TNC retracts the tool at FMAX to the 2nd set-up clearance.

-Enter the 2nd setup clearance in Ω 204 so that no collision between tool and clamping devices can occur.
+Enter the 2nd set-up clearance in Q204 such that no collision with the workpiece or the fixtures can occur.